 The right to pursue doctoral studies must be applied for using an online form in the AAVA system.
 Application deadlines are published separately.

-The goal of the doctoral degree is to familiarise the student with scientific thinking and research methods and to enable him or her to solve scientific problems.
+The goal of the doctoral degree is to familiarise the doctoral candidate with scientific thinking and research methods and to enable him or her to solve scientific problems.

 Postgraduate education has the following objectives:

-- The student becomes profoundly familiar with his or her research field and its social significance and acquires, within that field, the abilities to apply scientific research methods critically and independently and to contribute to scientific knowledge.
+- The doctoral candidate becomes profoundly familiar with his or her research field and its social significance and acquires, within that field, the abilities to apply scientific research methods critically and independently and to contribute to scientific knowledge.

-- The student becomes familiar with the historical development, fundamental issues and research methods of his or her field.
+- The doctoral candidate becomes familiar with the historical development, fundamental issues and research methods of his or her field.

-- The student acquires sufficient understanding of general scientific theory and the disciplines related to his or her research field so as to be able to follow future developments.
+- The doctoral candidate acquires sufficient understanding of general scientific theory and the disciplines related to his or her research field so as to be able to follow future developments.